afoeder/adrians-cooking/Writerside/topics/recipes/kenjis-streamlined-meatloaf.md

 * the mirepoix
 * ~120&#x202F;g grated (mozzarella) cheese

-and knead it until it's homogenous.
-Don't overmix.
+…and knead it until it is homogenous.
+Do not overmix.

 Turn out the mass onto a sheet with parchment paper.

 Wet hands with water and form a nice loaf.
 The ends should be relatively square to not have too tiny ends.

-Put it into an oven at 60&#x202F;°C (140&#x202F;°F) for 35-40′.
+Put it into an oven at 60&#x202F;°C (140&#x202F;°F) for 35–40′.

 ### The glaze

 Add in the mirepoix pan

 * ~½—¾ cup of ketchup
-* equal amount brown sugar
+* equal amount of brown sugar
 * splash of cider vinegar
 * splash of worcestershire sauce
 * dash of soy sauce